NathanHandley/EQWOWConverter/README.md

 1. Set all of your paths propertly in Configuration.cs ("Paths and Files" section)
 2. Build and use EQWOWConverter and run the command "Perform Everything"
 3. Deploy your files.
 Alternately, you can set the configs in Deployment Rules so that they deploy for you
-4. Regenaret map/vmap files for the server
+4. Regenerate map/vmap files for the server

 # Special Thanks
 In no particular order...